 Initially, the loan repayments were principal and interest.
-In June 2016, based on a request from Mr F's ex-wife for financial difficulty assistance, the financial firm varied the terms of the loan to interest only repayments until March 2017.
-Mr F's ex-wife had told the financial firm that she was unable to afford the principal and interest repayments while the property settlement proceedings were ongoing.
+In June 2016, based on a request from Mr F's ex-wife for financial difficulty assistance, the FSP varied the terms of the loan to interest only repayments until March 2017.
+Mr F's ex-wife had told the FSP that she was unable to afford the principal and interest repayments while the property settlement proceedings were ongoing.

 Mr F did not consent to the variation.
-He wanted the financial firm to reverse the loan back to principal and interest repayments.
+He wanted the FSP to reverse the loan back to principal and interest repayments.

-FOS investigated the complaint and found that the financial firm had not made any error by changing the payments from principal and interest to interest only at the request of one of the borrowers.
+FOS investigated the dispute and found that the FSP had not made any error by changing the payments from principal and interest to interest only at the request of one of the borrowers.